vuefront/opencart/README.md

 ### via ftp manually
+1. Install the VueFront CMS Connect App from this repo.
+2. Log in or register an account with VueFront.com
+3. Copy the CMS Connect URL
-1. Via Ftp create a new folder `vuefront` in the root of your OpenCart site on your hosting.
+4. Via Ftp create a new folder `vuefront` in the root of your OpenCart site on your hosting.
-2. Build your VueFront Web App on you local computer ([read more](https://vuefront.com/guide/setup.html))
+5. Via command line build your VueFront Web App ([read more](https://vuefront.com/guide/setup.html))
 ```
+yarn create vuefront-app
+# When promote, provide the CMS Connect URL, which you coppied at step 3.
 yarn generate
 ```
 3. Copy all files from folder `dist` to the newly created `vuefront` folder